lukmanulhakeem97/llm-pretraining/README.md

 To run and train on low-end cpu only machines, gpt2 architecture pretrained with 256 context size and on a small short-story book text data `./data/the-verdict.txt` .
 Alternatively, can use OpenAI gpt2 pretrained weights mentioned in below section.
 Model architecture configuration is given `model_info.txt`.

+Datasets consists of 5145 tokens, 4608 token are used in training set.

 ## Setup
 Pre-requisites are `python<=3.13` and `uv` package manger, instructions to set up can be found [here](https://docs.astral.sh/uv/getting-started/).
 1. **Clone this repository**